Ed Bowes: Work

 Better, Stronger was a great success, shown in New York City at The Kitchen and MoMA, and screened in venues across Europe and the United States, including the U.S. Film Festival.
-When it was televised on WNET’s The TV Lab in 1979, it received the highest ratings of the year.
+When it was televised on WNET's The TV Lab in 1979, it received the highest ratings of the year.
 Sound was by Robert Longo.

 With How to Fly in 1980, Bowes abandoned plot entirely, finding other forms of structure.
-He wanted to show that stories do not have to obsessively organize and explain data, and that television’s hundreds of simultaneous, fragmented narratives—news, fiction, commercials, sports, etc.—had prepared audiences for this new type of structure.
+He wanted to show that stories do not have to obsessively organize and explain data, and that television's hundreds of simultaneous, fragmented narratives—news, fiction, commercials, sports, etc.—had prepared audiences for this new type of structure.

 In 1989–90, Bowes made the video feature Spitting Glass, a story about the life of a young academic starring Rosie Hall.
 A large part of the story takes place in the liminal areas of her consciousness.
 The film was produced by Amy Taubin.
 Costumes were by Nicole Miller.
-The film was commissioned by and played on Channel Four in England and on public TV throughout the United States, where it was broadcast in the 1990 season of “New Television” via WGBH/WNET.
+The film was commissioned by and played on Channel Four in England and on public TV throughout the United States, where it was broadcast in the 1990 season of "New Television" via WGBH/WNET.
 The film was featured at the Berlin Film Festival.

 From the 1970s through the 1980s, Ed Bowes worked closely with his brother Tom Bowes, Video Director and a curator at The Kitchen, an experimental artist collective.
 Together they were instrumental in making this downtown gallery into a center for video art, with live video performances, screenings of single-channel video works, dance, and multimedia installations.
-Simultaneously, he supported Barbara London’s work in developing video art exhibitions at MoMA.
+Simultaneously, Ed Bowes worked with John Handhardt at the Whitney Museum and supported Barbara London's work in developing video art exhibitions at MoMA.
 To meet the demands of his own work, he created Walsung, a production company that gathered a loose organization of friends and collaborators.
 In 1985, Bowes and Walsung produced Beyond the Sound of Music, a documentary on Austrian musicians in New York, commissioned by ORF in Vienna for Austrian national television.

-Meanwhile, Bowes’ innovation in Romance had made him much in-demand as a cinematographer, leading to a long career collaborating with other filmmakers and video artists.
+Bowes' innovation in Romance had made him much in-demand as a cinematographer, leading to a long career collaborating with other filmmakers and video artists.
 In 1976/77, he was the cinematographer for Vito Acconci's The Red Tapes.
-This was followed by his work on Kathryn Bigelow’s cult film The Set-Up in 1978.
-He assisted his brother, Tom Bowes, on Bill T. Jones’s “21” in 1983.
+This was followed by his work on Kathryn Bigelow's cult film The Set-Up in 1978.
+He assisted his brother, Tom Bowes, on Bill T. Joness "21" in 1983.
 Ed Bowes also worked closely with Lizzie Borden on her feminist milestone, Born in Flames in 1983; in addition to being a co-screenwriter and the cinematographer, he worked with Borden regularly on the editing of the film.
-He was production executive and cinematographer on director Matthew Geller’s Everglades City in 1985.
-In 1987, he acted a key role in Sheila McLaughlin’s controversial lesbian feminist film She Must Be Seeing Things.
+He was production executive and cinematographer on director Matthew Geller's Everglades City in 1985.
+In 1987, he acted a key role in Sheila McLaughlin's controversial lesbian feminist film She Must Be Seeing Things.